martinmo/rolevm/README.md

 class.
 (Methods defined in `java.lang.Object`, such as `hashCode()` or `equals()`, cannot be overridden by a role.)

-Here are some examples how to adjust the behavior of method `int A.m(int)`:
+Here are some examples of how to adjust the behavior of method `int A.m(int)`:

 ```java
 /* Add behavior around, before or after the base method */